Portable, Large-Diameter Fiber Cleaver for Ø200 µm to Ø800 µm

 The top and bottom inserts (available below) can be paired in different combinations, outlined on the Fiber Holder Inserts tab above, to accommodate fiber with outer diameters from 112 µm to 3.198 mm.

 While the portable large-diameter fiber cleavers can only cleave fibers with cladding diameters from 200 µm up to 800 µm, we offer inserts that can accommodate larger outer diameters as there are cases where the fiber should be clamped on the coating instead of the cladding.
 During a typical cleave, it is often desirable to clamp the cladding on the side to be discarded and the coating on the side of the fiber that will be retained.
 Alternatively, the fiber may be center stripped and the coating clamped on both sides (preferable in some cases, such as creating a firm clamp on non-circular fiber).
 Therefore, multiple combinations of top and bottom inserts may be required to accommodate all of the diameters that need to be clamped.
-The Fiber Holder Insert tab above includes information and a table to aid in selecting the correct combinations of top and bottom inserts to accommodate different fiber diameters.
+The Fiber Holder Insert tab above includes information to aid in selecting and installing the correct combinations of top and bottom inserts to accommodate different fiber diameters.

 The large-diameter fiber cleaver requires a pair of Top and Bottom Fiber Holder Inserts to be placed in each of the fiber holding blocks in order to clamp the fiber during the cleaving process.
 Each bottom insert has a V-Groove on one or both sides that can accommodate a range of diameters (as indicated in the table to the right).